Alexander-Protasenya/Tulur.DataMappings/README.md

 ## Remarks
 1. Solution was created in VS2015 / .NET v4.6.1.
 Original version of FsMapper was created only for .NET Core.
 So, for benchmark used version of source code FsMapper adapted for .NET v4.6.1.
 2. I purposefully declined idea with Lambda-style of custom mapping rules ([Automapper]( https://github.com/AutoMapper/AutoMapper) style).
 Lambda-style is beauty for simple conversions, but in "Real world application" it is big problem, I think.
-Because it is more difficult to debug/diagnostics, more difficult to use multi-line/multi-steps code.
-For example, try to write MappingRules.
-CreateMap method from Example project in lambda-style :-)
+Because it is more difficult to debug/diagnostics, more difficult to use multi-steps code.
+For example, try to write `MappingRules.CreateMap()` method from Example project in lambda-style :-)
 I really like lambda-style, but not for tasks like this.